mbake231/poker/test/readme.txt

-How to run script:
+How to run -
-Install requirments modules: requirments.txt
+1) Install requirments

-run command "script.py start" - to scrap full list

-run command "script.py recent" to scrap recent list
+2) run command "python main.py"

-running script over SSH "nohup script.py start >script_start.out 2>&1 &"